nadia-polikarpova/cyclegg/liquidhaskell-proofs/README.md

 - Prop52NoCyclic.hs
   * Termination error
   * Tried to fix using list sum metric.
   * Commented out the function and replaced with `undefined`
-- Prop57NoCyclic.hs
-  * Termination error
-  * 2nd parameter is always decreasing but others sometimes don't
-  * Commented out the function and replaced with `undefined`
 - Prop86NoCyclic.hs
   * `autosize` doesn't like mutual recursion in `mapT`.